Sexual health clinics are open with limited capacity as a result of COVID-19 pandemic. Walk-in hours are not offered at this time.

-Sexual Health Clinics provide the following services:
+Sexual health clinics provide the following services:

 Birth control and pregnancy services for individuals 29 years old and younger

-- Birth control (options include low cost, free to those in financial need and prescriptions to be filled at pharmacies under the Provincial OHIP+ program or individual drug plans)
+- Birth control (options include low-cost, free to those in financial need and prescriptions to be filled at pharmacies under the Provincial OHIP+ program or individual drug plans)

-- Birth control counselling (referral for IUD)
+- Birth control counselling (including referrals for IUD)